Special Education Needs

 8.Evaluating the effectiveness of the provision made for pupils with SEND How will parents know that their child/children are making progress?
 How is provision evaluated?

-In addition to details in section 2 and 3 at key times during the school year, following teacher assessments the SENCo and SEN manager use this and other relevant data to complete the cycle of assess, plan, do and review in relation to specific interventions for those pupils with SEND receiving additional support.
+In addition to details in section 2 and 3 at key times during the school year, following teacher assessments the SENCo and SEND Team use this and other relevant data to complete the cycle of assess, plan, do and review in relation to specific interventions for those pupils with SEND receiving additional support.
 For SENS2 and above this will involve external agencies for example, SaLT, Occupational Therapy, Physical and Sensory.
 During the review progress all the data is shared with parents.
 For statutory annual reviews of EHCPs, pupils are invited to attend alongside professionals and their parents/carers.

 For all pupils, including those with SEND, Teaching, learning and assessment are evaluated at a departmental and leadership level, this includes lesson observations, work scrutiny, monitoring/feedback from support staff.
 Termly reports are given to the schools Governing Body so they have the opportunity to review and evaluate the provision for pupils with SEND.

 9.How the school enables pupils with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs?
 What social, before and after school, and other activities are available for pupils with SEND?
 How can my child and I find out about these activities?
 How will my child be included in activities outside the classroom, including school trips?

 A large range of academic, sporting and other extra-curricular clubs are available at Crestwood.
 There are open to all pupils, including students with SEND.

-Additionally we run a range of activities to support SEND students including a breakfast and Homework Club, break time and lunch meet in the learning support base.
+Additionally we run a range of activities to support SEND students including a breakfast and Homework Club, break time and lunch meet in the learning support hub.